MarcoDaz/databases/2_challenges/repository_class_design.md

 end
 ```

-## 8. Test-drive and implement the Repository class behavioour
+## 8. Test-drive and implement the Repository class behaviour

-After each test you write, follow the test-driving process of red, green, refactor to implement the behaviour.
+_After each test you write, follow the test-driving process of red, green, refactor to implement the behaviour._